getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/sentry-testkit.md

 #### Testkit API
 Sentry Testkit consists of a very simple and straightforward API.
-See full API description and documentation in [Sentry Testkit Docs](https://wix.github.io/sentry-testkit/)
+See the full API description and documentation in [Sentry Testkit Docs](https://wix.github.io/sentry-testkit/).